3DRaven/pi-hole2vpn/README.md

   * iptables -t raw -A OUTPUT -p udp -j TRACE
   * iptables -t raw -A PREROUTING -p udp -j TRACE
   * xtables-monitor --trace
-6. If some apps do not work: remove all blocked p2p ports `group_vars->vpn->restricted_p2p_*_ports` and replay playbook.
+6. If some apps do not work: remove all blocked p2p ports `group_vars/vpn->allow all p2p traffic example` and replay playbook.
 It is just for test.
 You can find some blocked applications and investigate better solution.
 ## Spy-hunting

 If you want to, you can identify additional ports used by spyware on your phone: